-SCHOOL HEALTH REHABILITATION SCIENCES ACADEMIC UNIT PHYSIOTHERAPY LEVEL OF STUDIES UNDERGRADUAT COURSE CODE PTH_S01 SEMESTER OPTIONAL SPRING MODULE (2 nd , 4 th , 6 th or 8 th) DDULE (2 nd , 4 th , COURSE TITLE EXERCISE PH IYSIOLOGY if credits are awarded for separa lectures, laboratory exercises, e the whole of the course, give the TEACHING ACTIVITIES parate components of the course, e.g. es, etc. If the credits are awarded for the weekly teaching hours and the otal credits CREDITS CREDITS LECT URES 2 4 Add rows if necessary.
-The organisation of teaching and the teaching methods used are described in detail at (d).
-COURSE TYPE Optional module general background, special background, specialised general knowledge, skills development PREREQUISITE COURSES: - LANGUAGE OF INSTRUCTION and EXAMINATIONS: Greek & English IS THE COURSE OFFERED TO ERASMUS STUDENTS Yes COURSE WEBSITE (URL) https://ecla ass.upatras.gr/m odules/auth/ope ncou urses.php?fc=134

-Learning outcomes The course learning outcomes, specific knowledge, skills and competences of an appropriate level, which the students will acquire with the successful completion of the course are described.
-Consult Appendix A • Description of the level of learning outcomes for each qualifications cycle, according to the Qualifications Framework of the European Higher Education Area • Descriptors for Levels 6, 7 & 8 of the European Qualifications Framework for Lifelong Learning and Appendix B • Guidelines for writing Learning Outcomes By the end of the course, students will be able to: • master the adaptations that different types of exercise bring to the human body and plan the most efficient exercise for any intended goal. recognize both the immediate and long-term results the implementation of an exercise program brings about to physiological systems of the human organism • be aware of the burdens each type of exercise brings on the various systems of the human organism and the factors that influence them, in order to use the exercise safely, while achieving the ideal customization for each patient. adjust the exercise to the particularities of patients with chronic conditions or during the acute condition recovery phase. • evaluate the various physical abilities by using the most effective and safest maximum or submaximal test.
-General Competences Taking into consideration the general competences that the degree-holder must acquire (as these appear in the Diploma Supplement and appear below), at which of the following does the course aim?
-Search for, analysis and synthesis of data and Project planning and management information, with the use of the necessary technology Respect for difference and multiculturalism Adapting to new situations Respect for the natural environment Decision-making Showing social, professional and ethical responsibility and Working independently sensitivity to gender issues Team work Criticism and self-criticism Working in an international environment Production of free, creative and inductive thinking Working in an interdisciplinary environment Others...
-Production of new research ideas Search for, analysis and synthesis of data and information, with the use of the necessary technology Adapting to new situations Decision-making Working independently Team work Working in an interdisciplinary environment

-University of Patras, School of health Rehabilitation Science, Department of Physiotherapy, Psaron 6, Aigio, 25100. https://www.upatras.gr/el/node/8445
+The course learning outcomes, specific knowledge, skills and competences of an appropriate level, which the students will acquire with the successful completion of the course are described.

+- Description of the level of learning outcomes for each qualifications cycle, according to the Qualifications Framework of the European Higher Education Area - Descriptors for Levels 6, 7 & 8 of the European Qualifications Framework for Lifelong Learning and Appendix B - Guidelines for writing Learning Outcomes

+By the end of the course, students will be able to:

+• master the adaptations that different types of exercise bring to the human body and plan the most efficient exercise for any intended goal.

+• recognize both the immediate and long-term results the implementation of an exercise program brings about to physiological systems of the human organism

+• be aware of the burdens each type of exercise brings on the various systems of the human organism and the factors that influence them, in order to use the exercise safely, while achieving the ideal customization for each patient.

+• adjust the exercise to the particularities of patients with chronic conditions or during the acute condition recovery phase.

+• evaluate the various physical abilities by using the most effective and safest maximum or submaximal test.

+Respect for the natural environment

+sensitivity to gender issues

+Criticism and self-criticism

+Showing social, professional and ethical responsibility and

+Taking into consideration the general competences that the degree-holder must acquire (as these appear in the Diploma Supplement and appear below), at which of the following does the course aim?

+Search for, analysis and synthesis of data and Project planning and management information, with the use of the necessary technology Respect for difference and multiculturalism

+Adapting to new situations

+Decision-making

+Working in an international environment

+Working in an interdisciplinary environment

+Production of new research ideas

+Search for, analysis and synthesis of data and information, with the use of the necessary technology

+Others ...

+Adapting to new situations

+Decision-making

+Working in an interdisciplinary environment

+Production of new research ideas